-You my readers, are undoubtedly very reasonable people, but you are surrounded by unreasonable people.
+You, my readers, are undoubtedly fairly reasonable people, but you are surrounded by unreasonable people.
 Lee Ross and Thomas Gillovich help guide us to a more enlightened way of looking at what surrounds us.
 We tend to admire the person who can come up with a quick response to a problem.
 The authors maintain the wisest person in the room is slow to judge, waiting for more information.

 A quote from the authors: "...many mistakes are made not because the right answer is too hard, but because the wrong answer is too easy."
 In the first part of the book Ross and Gilovitch recount many different psychology experiments to demonstrate that most of our responses (and those of others) are pre conditioned.
 When we judge we tend to overlook the bigger context.
 Most of us could be labeled "naive realists" meaning we think we are realists, but we never know the whole picture.

 Abraham Lincoln is quoted as saying, "I don't like that man, I must get to know him better."
 The first question after encountering something new should be "Why might my initial impression be wrong?"

 Difficult changes occur only after many incremental steps.
 They recount some stories of people doing amazing things, but at the end of many smaller achievements.

 The Middle East baffles those trying to wrestle with it.
 The authors are reluctant to make specific suggestions.
 They noted an instance with a Palestinian speaker who admitted their faults.
 It is more common to complain and believe the other side is the one who is unreasonable.
 There is a lot of distrust that needs to be broken down.

 Closer to home they deal with racial minorities and disadvantaged youths.
 They are the ones who feel like they do not belong.
 Do not be patronizing.
 The authors suggest set high standards and assure them you believe they can achieve them.
 When the disadvantaged are better understood and encouraged they can be just as productive as anyone else.